 Article 11 - The General Assembly

 11.1.
-The following persons may attend the General Assembly of the Federation: delegates of Member Associations, members of the Executive Council and representatives of affiliates (including European Affiliates), members of Standing Committees and Task Forces, the EFPA Office Manager, and any other persons invited as guests by the Executive Council.
+The General Assembly of the Federation is attended by members of the Executive Council and delegates of the Member Associations.
+It may be attended by representatives of Affiliate Members, Associate members, members of Boards, Standing Committees and Task Forces, the EFPA Director, and any other persons invited as guests by the Executive Council.

 11.1.1.
 The General Assembly meets in biennial plenary sessions, unless an additional meeting is approved by the Executive Council or by the previous General Assembly (by a majority vote of the members of the Executive Council or by a majority of the delegates).
 Date and time of the General Assembly are decided by the Executive Council.
 The General Assembly is held at the place indicated in the invitation or at the seat of the Federation.

 11.2.
 Only delegates of Member Associations have voting rights in the General Assembly.
 They can, in addition, represent entrusted votes from their own Member Association.
 Member Associations which have up to 2500 members have 2 delegates.
 In cases where there are more than 2500 psychologists belonging to a Member Association, the number of delegates increases with one delegate for every 1000 members, up to a maximum of six delegates for any Member Association.
 Each Delegate of a Member Association has one vote in the General Assembly.

 11.3.
 Member Associations have to nominate in writing to the Federation the names of their delegates and delegates with entrusted votes (or potential substitutes) at least four weeks before a General Assembly.